freeCodeCamp/guide/src/pages/bootstrap/bootstrap-forms/index.md

 </form>
 ```
 ### Form Controls
-this class ('.form-control') can be added to <input>s, <select>s and <textarea>s; and give them a basic style.

-For <input type="file"> there is an extra class '.form-control-file' which replace the '.form-control' one for this element.
+this class ('.form-control') can be added to <input>s, s and <textarea>s; and give them a basic style.
+For <input>s of type “file” there is an extra class '.form-control-file' which replace the '.form-control' one for this element.

 ### Sizing
-'.form-control' comes with a default size (padding), but there are 2 more sizing options which are, '.form-control-lg' and '.form-control-lg'
+'.form-control' comes with a default size (padding), but there are 2 more sizing options, '.form-control-lg' and '.form-control-sm'

 ```html
 <input class="form-control form-control-lg" type="text" placeholder=".form-control-lg">